 Write down your symptoms, including when they started and how they may have changed or worsened over time.
 Take a list of all your medications vitamins or supplements.
 Write down your key medical information, including other diagnosed conditions.
 Write down questions to ask your doctor.

 The overall risk of death from sarcoidosis is 1-8% according to the Journal of American Medicine.
 You may be reading this and thinking to yourself, that 1-8% is really for a death rate.
-However, I would like those 1-8% people who have sarcoidosis that they do qualify for life insurance.
-Most of the time they would qualify for an easy whole life insurance policy.
+However,1-8 % of people who have sarcoidosis do qualify for Life insurance.
+Most of the time they would qualify for an easy whole Life insurance policy.
 This is an insurance policy that only has 2 questions to qualify and sarcoidosis is not one of them.
-These policies are “graded” that means in the first 2 -3 years, your beneficiary would get 110% of the premiums you paid.
+These policies are “graded” which means in the first 2 -3 years, your beneficiary would get 110% of the premiums you paid.
 Once you are past the 2-3 year period, your beneficiary would get the full face amount, for example, $10,000.
 Some companies have an accidental death rider that would pay double the face amount upon your death.
 Whole life policies are permanent insurance.
 The last your whole life and not just for 10 or 20 years like term policies do.
 A whole policy builds cash value.
 This happens in 18-24 months after you purchase the policy.
 So if you are having a hard time paying your premiums for a couple of months, your policy can pay it for you.
-You can also borrow any amount of the cash value from your policy.
+You can also borrow any amount of cash value from your policy.
 However, you want to make sure you pay it back because if you pass away your beneficiary won’t collect the full face amount of your policy.
 Also with whole life/ permanent insurance, your benefits never decrease and your premiums never decrease.
 Let us talk about term life.
 This is an insurance policy that only lasts for a term- 10,15,20 or 30 years.
 It does not build cash value.
 You cannot borrow any money from your policy.
 It may be difficult to get a policy with a condition of sarcoidosis.
 You will probably pay much more for it and be stuck for a 10-30 year term period and have to pay out higher premiums.
 So term life may not be a good option.
 This next statement is for everyone.
 If you do purchase a term life policy, make sure it is convertible.
 I am not talking about a car 🙂

 When your term policy ends after 20 years, you want to make sure you can purchase either more term life for a good price or you can purchase a whole life policy at a good price with little or no underwriting questions.
 Here is what could happen.
 You purchase a 20-year term life policy.
 It runs out after 20 years.
-You are not as healthy as you were 20 years ago and you cannot qualify for another companies health questions.
+You are not as healthy as you were 20 years ago and you cannot qualify for other companies’ health questions.
 So if you can convert your previous term life policy with your original company with little or no underwriting, that’s your best option.
 Another thing is what is your price going to be for your policy after the original policy runs out?
 You want to make sure the price is not astronomical as it is sometimes when you want to stay with the same company.
 This next part may go without saying.
-I recommend any person to get life insurance at a young age.
-So for example, if you are 18-25 years old, that is the best time to purchase life insurance.
+I recommend any person to get Life insurance at a young age.
+So for example, if you are 18-25 years old, that is the best time to purchase Life insurance.
 It will be the cheapest then.
-Yes, you certainly can get life insurance at a later age.
+Yes, you certainly can get Life insurance at a later age.
 It is so much more expensive.
-Plus getting life insurance when you are younger means you probably won’t have a lot of health issues.
+Plus getting Life insurance when you are younger means you probably won’t have a lot of health issues.
 So qualifying won’t be as difficult.
 There are a few companies out there that offer discounts on funeral products such as caskets, vaults, and headstones.
 This can help a lot.
-Let me explain if you purchase 10,000 of life insurance from company A, around $7,000 is going to go to the funeral home to pay for your funeral expenses.
+Let me explain if you purchase 10,000 of Life insurance from company A, around $7,000 is going to go to the funeral home to pay for your funeral expenses.
 That leaves your loved ones $3,000.
-If you purchase life insurance from company B offering you discounts then you are going to be able to give more money to your loved ones because the discounts on funeral products offset the funeral home costs.
+If you purchase Life insurance from company B offering you discounts then you are going to be able to give more money to your loved ones because the discounts on funeral products offset the funeral home costs.
 It is important that you consult with an expert at Allstar Senior Benefits to go over your options.
 Ask about the “funeral rule” You might be surprised at what you find out the funeral home doesn’t want you to know.
 I have worked with a few patients with sarcoidosis.
 Before I got my start in insurance, I worked and still do some work as a Physical Therapist Assistant to help people rehab with certain conditions.
 I am still helping a few people each week.

 I am the co-owner of a rehab company called Physical Therapy for Life.
 So in working with these people, I have seen their struggles with sarcoidosis first hand and helped them rehab and get better.
 Some of them were weak physically.
 Most had lung problems that limited them with having endurance.
-Most of my patients I worked with did well with their rehab.
-If you have sarcoidosis and other health problems such as COPD- chronic obstructive pulmonary disease, diabetes with insulin use or heart problems, you may have to purchase a guaranteed issue life insurance policy.
-These type policies have NO health questions for you to qualify.
+Most of the patients I worked with did well with their rehab.
+If you have sarcoidosis and other health problems such as COPD- chronic obstructive pulmonary disease, diabetes with insulin use or heart problems, you may have to purchase a guaranteed issue Life insurance policy.
+These types of policies have NO health questions for you to qualify.
 They are whole life/permanent life policies.
 They are also “graded” in the first 2-3 years.
 You will pay more for these policies by around 30-40% higher premiums.
-But you do get life insurance.
+But you do get Life insurance.
 That is the most important thing.
 They don’t decline your application.
-There are a lot of people out there that can afford life insurance.
+There are a lot of people out there that can afford Life insurance.
 They may have been declined and given up.
 The guaranteed issue policy is perfect for this person.
 My recommendation is to search for the policies that only make you wait 2 years instead of three for your beneficiary to get the full face amount of the policy.
 This way is better to cut out the extra year of waiting.
-Currently, Allstar Senior Benefits has a company with good rates that only has a two waiting period for your beneficiary to get full benefits.
+Currently, Allstar Senior Benefits has a company with good rates that only has two waiting periods for your beneficiary to get full benefits.
 Call today for your “no pressure” quote.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-If you prefer email, please click this link firstname.lastname@example.org If you would like an instant quote, please click this link https://advancedmutualgroup.com We have a facebook page that contains information from our other website Allstar Senior Benefits.
+If you prefer email, please click this link email@example.com If you would like an instant quote, please click this link https://advancedmutualgroup.com We have a Facebook page that contains information from our other website Allstar Senior Benefits.
 Please click this link to visit us here http://www.facebook.com/medsuppguru Thanks for reading!